This page details one or more prototype versions of Bust-A-Move 4 (PlayStation).

 |

-- One of the eight common background tiles in the prototype was overwritten with the one used in the Edit Mode ending when not all 25 levels are defined.
-Not really a loss consideirng an almost identical block still remains in both versions of the game.
-Anyway, the true palette used for the proto tile is unknown.
+- The prototype keeps eight background tiles loaded in VRAM all the time.
+In the final game, one of these was overwritten with the one used in the Edit Mode ending when not all 25 levels are defined.
+Not really a loss considering it looked almost identical to another tile.
+Note that the true palette for the overwritten tile wasn't found in the prototype.

-- The final game adds four more common tiles, to add up to a total of 12.
+- Additionally, the final game adds four more tiles, to add up to a total of 12.

 Demo Lockouts

 - Directional controls are locked in the main menu.
-There isn't much point in keeping them enabled either, because most of the game modes were removed from the demo and will eventually softlock the game to a black screen.
+There wouldn't have been much point in keeping them enabled either, because most of the game modes were removed from the demo and eventually softlock to a black screen if accessed.

 - Only the first five levels of Arcade Puzzle mode can be played.
 A game over screen is shown afterwards.